 - Reduced costs: the company will reduce the labor costs associated with employing a Hong Kong accountant;

 - Flexibility: the accounting and bookkeeping package is tailored to the needs of the client; small businesses are subject to lower reporting and auditing requirements, which is also reflected in more accessible accounting solutions;

-- Business advantage: investors who work with a team of professionals who offer accounting services in Hong Kong will have more time to focus on growing their business, all while resting assured that the company is compliant.
+- Business advantage: investors who work with a team of professionals who offer accounting services in Hong Kong will have more time to focus on growing their business, all while rest assured that the company is compliant.

-The main different between accounting and bookkeeping is that the accountant in HK can act as a bookkeeper, while the latter cannot perform the functions of a CPA without the proper certifications discussed in this article.
+The main difference between accounting and bookkeeping is that the accountant in HK can act as a bookkeeper, while the latter cannot perform the functions of a CPA without the proper certifications discussed in this article.

 Accounting firms in Hong Kong can employ both bookkeepers and accountants, although most will choose to work with certified CPAs.

 According to the Hong Kong Institute of Certified Public Accountants, at the end of June 2021 there were 3,593 practicing certified public accountants.
 Other data shows the following: